ESCAPE-WP2/rucio-analysis/README.md

 # rucio-analysis

-A modular and extensible framework for performing tasks on a Rucio datalake intance.
+A modular and extensible framework for performing tasks on a Rucio datalake.

 # Structure

 ```
-  ├── Dockerfile.escape
-  ├── Dockerfile.ska
+  ├── Dockerfile
   ├── etc
   │   ├── ansible
   │   ├── init